 - Kiev offers various cuisines and you will not find any problem regards eating out.
 Kiev even has a beautiful street food culture.
 Vegetarians can find many options in Italian, Georgian, Indian and Grilled Section of Ukrainian Cuisines.

 - Kiev is well known for vibrant Nightlife.
-Nightlife lovers will enjoy this places.
+Nightlife lovers will enjoy these places.
 Mostly all Nightlife areas are located on Khreschatyk Street.

 - For transportation in Kiev, you can use Uber, Metro and walk.
 Walking along Historic town is best.
 Uber is also quite efficient here.